 How to camp responsibly as we ease out of lockdown

 With lots of holidays cancelled this summer, we know many people are looking for a break a bit closer to home.
 Camping is a fantastic low-cost way to enjoy the outdoors, connect with nature and spend time with family or friends.
 Before you set off on your camping trip, read this guide to ensure you minimise the impact of your stay.

 Loch Lomond & The Trossachs National Park is lucky to boast a unique landscape that is home to both thousands of people who live and work here and a huge variety of wildlife.
 If you’re planning a camping trip, it’s important to consider the impact your visit could have everyone and everything that calls the National Park home.
 We all have a role to play in protecting the environment and showing respect to the Park, and the little things we do can make a big difference.

 Here are a few simple tips on how to camp responsibly:

 Deciding where to camp: When planning your trip, check if you’re allowed to camp at your chosen spot.
-Wild camping is now permitted across most of Scotland, however there are Camping Management Byelaws in place in the National Park to manage visitor numbers at many of our most popular lochshores.
+Wild camping is permitted in Scotland, however there are Camping Management Byelaws in place in the National Park to manage visitor numbers at many of our most popular lochshores.
 In these areas, you will need to get a permit before you can camp.
 You might prefer to stay at an official campsite with more amenities such as toilets and showers.
 Be sure to book in advance, as you will not be able to book once you arrive.